Zilliqa/dev-portal-old/docs/core-incremental-db.md

     1. Clear all state deltas from bucket **statedelta**
   - At all other Tx epochs
     1. Sync entire `persistence` (excluding `state`, `stateroot`, `contractCode`, `contractStateData`, `contractStateIndex`) to bucket **incremental**
     1. For the first Tx block within the DS epoch (e.g., 100, 200, 300, ...), we don't need to upload state delta differences.
-Instead, the complete `stateDelta` leveldb (composed as a tarball, e.g.,  `stateDelta_100.tar.gz`) is uploaded to S3 bucket **statedelta**
+Instead, the complete `stateDelta` LevelDB (composed as a tarball, e.g.,  `stateDelta_100.tar.gz`) is uploaded to S3 bucket **statedelta**
     1. For other Tx blocks, we upload the state delta differences (composed as tarballs, e.g., `stateDelta_101.tar.gz`, `stateDelta_102.tar.gz`, .... `stateDelta_199.tar.gz`) to S3 bucket **statedelta**
 1. Remove `Lock` file from S3 bucket **incremental**